| Internet-Draft | AAuth-R3 | August 2026 |

 No token introspection or R3 document fetch is needed at enforcement time.
 The resource uses the vocabulary it already understands.¶

-When r3_operations was not used (the agent received the resource token via a 401 rather than the authorization endpoint), the AS populates r3_granted and r3_conditional based on the operations defined in the R3 document and its own policy.
-The AS decides which operations to grant outright and which to make conditional.¶
+When r3_operations was not used (the agent received the resource token via a 401 rather than the authorization endpoint), the AS populates r3_granted and r3_per_call based on the operations defined in the R3 document and its own policy.
+The AS decides which operations to grant outright and which to make per-call.¶

 operations (REQUIRED).
-The single conditional operation being invoked, in the resource's vocabulary.¶
+The single r3_per_call operation being invoked, in the resource's vocabulary.¶

 parameters (REQUIRED).
 The concrete parameters of the call, machine-readable, for the AS to evaluate and the resource to bind.
 A large or sensitive value MAY be represented by a digest object in place of the inline value:¶